|Coordinates:||51.3976 N 84.6762 E|

 - Hobbit version 2.0: the undiscovered hominin, John Hawks Weblog, posted in 24.03.2010, last accessed in 28 Mar 2010

-- Carl Zimmer, Meet the Denisovans, the newest members of the human tree of life, Discover, posted in 22.12.2010, last accessed in 24th December 2010.
+- Carl Zimmer, Meet the Denisovans, the newest members of the human tree of life, Discover, posted in 22.12.2010, last accessed on December 24, 2010.
 Image of Denisovan teeth!